 A Brief History of the Marque

 Prior to WWII Athos Busi worked with with Enzo Mengoli building racing bicycle frames.
 Postwar, trading as Officina Meccanica Busi, he built frames for mopeds and scooters in which a variety of engines were installed.

-They also built smaller machines, the Nettunia 98 being powered by a 98cc two-stroke engine possibly from Parilla.
+This was followed by a 98cc two-stroke possibly from Parilla.
 It had a rigid rear end and light telescopic forks, and a sprung solo saddle.
 It attracted little attention, and then a 125 appeared described as fast, comfortable and elegant.
 But still no buyers.